 These site-specific IoD characteristics were determined based on prior knowledge of planting pattern in the form of reference information on tree crowns labeled as either orchard or natural trees.
 In cases when the prior knowledge of the point pattern is not available, the IoD can still be calculated but the interpretation of scale magnitude and scale pattern deviance is limited.
-In those cases, it is recommended using the IoD the study and characterize pattern scales on a subset of data before applying it more broadly.
+In those cases, it is recommended to use the IoD to study and characterize pattern scales on a subset of data before applying it more broadly.

 Site 2